pulumi/pulumi-hugo/themes/default/content/docs/guides/automation-api/_index.md

 ## Blog Posts

-We've written lots of blog posts about how we're using Automation API along with contributions from the community.
-[Check them out](https://www.pulumi.com/blog/tag/automation-api/) for more ideas of what's possible with Automation API.
+For more ideas of what's possible with Automation API, [check out](https://www.pulumi.com/blog/tag/automation-api/) some of the ways we and community members use it in different use cases.

 ## Known issues

-Even though Automation API is stable and GA, we know bugs can pop up!
-We are tracking our list of [known issues](https://github.com/pulumi/pulumi/issues?q=is%3Aissue+is%3Aopen+label%3Aarea%2Fautomation-api) and encourage you to [file more](https://github.com/pulumi/pulumi/issues/new?assignees=&labels=needs-triage&template=bug_report.md&title=) as you find them!
+The GA release of Automation API is stable; however, we know bugs can pop up.
+We are tracking a list of [known issues](https://github.com/pulumi/pulumi/issues?q=is%3Aissue+is%3Aopen+label%3Aarea%2Fautomation-api) and encourage you to [file additional issues](https://github.com/pulumi/pulumi/issues/new?assignees=&labels=needs-triage&template=bug_report.md&title=) as you find them.